inflearn logo

 • October 19, 2025

 • I have acknowledged the recording quality issues (background noise) and announced that Sections 1 through 6 will be re-recorded.
-As of now, the remaining sections that have not yet been recorded will be recorded with a new microphone from the start.
+As of now, the remaining sections that have not yet been recorded will be recorded using a new microphone from the start.

 • September 18, 2025